vguleaev/vguleaev.dev/src/content/books/philosophy-of-software-design.md

 It's easy to convince yourself that a little bit of complexity introduced by your current change is no big deal.
 However if every developer takes this approach, complexity accumulates rapidly.

 ## Chapter 3.
 Working Code Isn't Enough

+There are two approaches to programming: **strategic** and **tactical**.

+Many organizations encourage tactical mindset, focused on getting features as quickly as possible.
+However if you want a good design, you must take a more strategic approach where you invest time to produce clean designs.

+In tactical approach your main focus is get something working, perhaps you have a hard deadline.
+As a result you don't spend time planning for the future.
+This is how systems become complicated.

+If you program tactically, each change will contribute a little bit of complexity.
+Each change probably seems like reasonable compromise in order to finish current task quickly.
+However, the complexities accumulate rapidly, especially if everyone is programming tactically.
+Latter you will beging to wish you hadn't taken those shortcuts.

+Good software engineers realize that **working code isn't enough**.
+It is not acceptable to introduce complexity just to finish your current task faster.

+In strategic approach your primary goal is to produce clean designs.
+This requires an investment mindset.
+This will slowdown you in the short term, but they will speed you up in the long term.

+The term _"technical debt"_ is often used to describe the problems caused by tactical programming.
+By programming tactically you are borrowing time from the future.

+Thus, the best approach is to make lots of small investments on continuous basis, spending around 10-20% of your total development time on **investments**.

+## Chapter 4.
+Modules Should Be Deep